8 cm kanon vz. 30: Design & history

 The origins of the 8 cm kanon vz.
-30 began in 1930 at the Škoda Works in Pilsen.
+30 began in 1930 at the Škoda Works in Plzeň.
 It was modified from an earlier Skoda design, the 8 cm kanon vz.
 28, which attempted to combine the field, mountain and anti-aircraft roles into one weapon.
 It proved to be fairly successful at the first two, but was a failure at the third.
 The Czechs only used the vz.
 28 in limited numbers, but exported versions of the gun to Yugoslavia and Romania.
 The Czechs decided to adopt the vz.
 30 to replace their plethora of aged Austro-Hungarian field guns.
 They deleted the firing platform of the original design and used standard Czech 76.5 mm ammunition.
 It shared the same carriage that could break down into three pieces for transport a feature also shared by the earlier 10 cm houfnice vz.
 28 and the later 10 cm houfnice vz.
 30 guns.